S-a-a-h/hangman733/README.md

 #### Usage Instructions
 ---
-This game can be played directly via your system's CLI after installation by running the python file mentioned in **Installation Instructions**.
+This game can be played directly via your system's CLI after installation by running the .py file mentioned in **Installation Instructions**.

-To begin a game, open your CLI, navigate as necessary and type in: python milestone_5.py (currently in the making) Follow the instructions and give it you best shot!
+To begin a game, open your CLI, navigate as necessary and type in: python milestone_5.py Follow the instructions and give it you best shot!